DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::ColorMapLut()`, expanding the functionality of `dip::ApplyColorMap()`.

+- Added `dip::ThinPlateSpline::Dimensionality()` and `dip::ThinPlateSpline::NumberOfControlPoints()` to provide
+  some information about the `dip::ThinPlateSpline` object.

 ### Changed functionality

 - All functions that compute a percentile (`dip::Percentile()`, `dip::PercentilePosition()`,